specstoryai/TaskTao/README.md

 # TaskTao

-TaskTao is an experiment is Intent Driven Development using a [specification](SPEC.md) to drive the development.
+TaskTao is an experiment in Intent Driven Development using a [specification](SPEC.md) to drive the development.

 TaskTao is a single-user web application for managing tasks.